Community TNR is at the heart of a No Kill Community. Working together,

 CONTACT US to learn more about TNR.

-CommC.A.T. of Greater Waco works to ensure that healthy feral cats can peacefully co-exist in a safe environment within our community by providing advice about TRAP-NEUTER-RETURN for outdoor cats.
+CommC.A.T. of Greater Waco works to ensure that healthy feral cats can peacefully co-exist in a safe environment by providing coaching about TNR for outdoor cats.

 Benefits of TNR include: